stlab/better-code/better-code/src/chapter-3-errors.md

 ## Definitions

-To understand any topic, it's important to define it crisply, and unfortunately “error” and associated words have been used rather loosely, and previous attempts to define these words have relied on other words, like “expected,” which themselves lack clear definitions, at least when it comes to programming.
+To understand any topic, it's important to have crisp definitions of the terms you're using,  and ideally, to take those definitions from the most common existing practice.
+Unfortunately “error” and associated words have been used rather loosely, and previous attempts to define these words have relied on other words, like “expected,” which themselves lack clear definitions, at least when it comes to programming.

 Unless we want to invent new terms, we will have to impose a little of our own structure on the usual terminology.
 We hope these definitions